-While citizens will not be able to buy either fresh meat from abattoirs or frozen meat from supermarkets during the four-day ban this year, they can turn to hotels and restaurants which are not restricted by the ban
+While citizens will not be able to buy either fresh meat from abattoirs or frozen meat from supermarkets during four-day ban, they can turn to hotels and restaurants which are not restricted by ban

 This year, those looking to get their fix of non-vegetarian food during the four-day ban on meat sales in Mumbai, will either have to stock up in advance, or head to hotels or restaurants serving meat.
 This is because, unlike last year, the ban doesn’t just prohibit the slaughter of animals, but also restricts the sale of meat on four days (September 10, 13, 17, 18) during the Jain fasting period of Paryushan.

 Also Read: One man's meat shouldn't be another's poison